ceejbot/galls-law/webrebels.md

 ![fit](images/registry_john_madden.png)

 ^ The real system diagram looks like this, but most of the time I don't need to think about it at this level.
+(If you want the details here, come to NodeConf OneShot on Saturday.)

 ---